-- a.
-Number of affiliations with trade and industry chambers/ associations: The Company is affiliated with Industry bodies such as National Egg Co-Ordination Committee (NECC), Poultry Breeders Coordination Association. - b.
-List of top 10 (Ten) trade and industry chambers/ associations (determined based on the total members of such body) the entity is a member of/ affiliated to
+- 1. a.
+Number of affiliations with trade and industry chambers/ associations. - b.
+List of top 10 (Ten) trade and industry chambers/ associations (determined based on the total members of such body) the entity is a member of/ affiliated to.

 Sr. No Name of the trade and industry chambers/ associations Reach of trade and industry chambers/ associations (State/National) 1.
-National Egg Co-ordination Committee (NECC) National 2 Poultry Breeders Co-ordination Association National
+National Egg Co-ordination Committee (NECC) National 2.
+Poultry Breeders Co-ordination Association National

-2. Provide details of corrective action taken or underway on any issues related to anti-competitive conduct by the entity, based on adverse orders from regulatory authorities.
+2. Provide details of corrective action taken or underway on any issues related to anti- competitive conduct by the entity, based on adverse orders from regulatory authorities.